kszlim/osu-replay-parser/README.md

 parse_replay(lzma_string, pure_lzma=True)
 ```

-Note that if you use the `/get_replay` endpoint to retrieve a replay, you must decode it before passing it to osrparse, as it is b64 encoded by default.
+Note that if you use the `/get_replay` endpoint to retrieve a replay, you must decode the response before passing it to osrparse, as the response is encoded in base 64 by default.

 Replay objects provide the following fields: